Fort Seneca, OH Demographics

 A map of Fort Seneca's Population by Race

-Of the 1,265 places in Ohio, Fort Seneca is the 1081st most populous.
+Fort Seneca is ranked the 1204th most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Seneca was ranked the 1081st most populous place in the 2020 Census.

 Fort Seneca's White Population